 All user types (including Collaborators) can assign files for review, and all user types can be assigned to review files.
-Proofing and Approvals is available on Wrike for Marketers and Wrike for Marketers Enterprise accounts.
-All paid accounts can purchase Proofing and Approvals as an add-on.
+Wrike Proof s is available on Wrike for Marketers and Wrike for Marketers Enterprise accounts.
+Professional, Business, and Enterprise accounts can purchase Wrike Proof as an add-on.

 ⏱ 4 min read